Spotting scope buyer's guide

 Spotting scope vs binoculars and monoculars

 The most significant functional difference between spotting scopes, binoculars and monoculars is their magnification power.
-With a magnification power of 20x that of the unassisted eye or higher, spotting scopes are much more powerful than both monoculars and binoculars.
+With a magnification power of 20x and above of the unassisted eye or higher, spotting scopes are much more powerful than both monoculars and binoculars.
 A second major difference is lens size, something which often results in spotting scopes being much larger and less portable than other land viewing scopes.
 We’ll talk more about magnification and lens size later.

 Choosing the right spotting scope for you